awsdocs/amazon-elasticache-docs/doc_source/redis/backups-seeding-redis.md

 Note the path to your \.rdb file\.
 For example, if your bucket name is `myBucket` and the path is `myFolder/redis.rdb`, enter `myBucket/myFolder/redis.rdb`\.
 You need this path to seed the new cluster with the data in this backup\.

-For additional information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For additional information, see [Bucket restrictions and limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.

-## Step 4: Grant ElastiCache Read Access to the \.rdb File<a name="backups-seeding-redis-grant-access"></a>
+## Step 4: Grant ElastiCache read access to the \.rdb file<a name="backups-seeding-redis-grant-access"></a>

 Now, grant ElastiCache read access to your \.rdb backup file\.
 You grant ElastiCache access to your backup file in a different way depending if your bucket is in a default AWS Region or an opt\-in AWS Region\.

 AWS Regions introduced before March 20, 2019, are enabled by default\.
 You can begin working in these AWS Regions immediately\.
 Regions introduced after March 20, 2019, such as Asia Pacific \(Hong Kong\) and Middle East \(Bahrain\), are disabled by default\.
-You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
+You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

 Choose your approach depending on your AWS Region:
-+ For a default Region, use the procedure in [Grant ElastiCache Read Access to the \.rdb File in a Default Region](#backups-seeding-redis-default-region)\.
++ For a default Region, use the procedure in [Grant ElastiCache read access to the \.rdb file in a default Region](#backups-seeding-redis-default-region)\.
-+ For an opt\-in Region, use the procedure in [Grant ElastiCache Read Access to the \.rdb File in an Opt\-In Region](#backups-seeding-opt-in-region)\.
++ For an opt\-in Region, use the procedure in [Grant ElastiCache read access to the \.rdb file in an opt\-in Region](#backups-seeding-opt-in-region)\.

-### Grant ElastiCache Read Access to the \.rdb File in a Default Region<a name="backups-seeding-redis-default-region"></a>
+### Grant ElastiCache read access to the \.rdb file in a default Region<a name="backups-seeding-redis-default-region"></a>

 AWS Regions introduced before March 20, 2019, are enabled by default\.
 You can begin working in these AWS Regions immediately\.
 Regions introduced after March 20, 2019, such as Asia Pacific \(Hong Kong\) and Middle East \(Bahrain\), are disabled by default\.
-You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
+You must enable, or opt in, to these Regions before you can use them, as described in [Managing AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.

 **To grant ElastiCache read access to the backup file in an AWS Region enabled by default**